jrolfe777/personal-finance-starter/docs/workshop.md

 ---

-## Initial Setup
+## Personal Finance Starter App: Initial Setup (5 minutes)

 Before we begin, let's get your environment ready.
-This will load a simple Personal Finance app (the result of the first few steps of August's ILC hands on exercise [described here](https://drive.google.com/file/d/1SI-kveSMp1nmxtTc0A3_2RZY0KFa9is0/view).)
+This will load a simple Personal Finance app into Firebase (the result of the first few steps of August's ILC hands on exercise [described here](https://drive.google.com/file/d/1SI-kveSMp1nmxtTc0A3_2RZY0KFa9is0/view).)

 1. Navigate to [studio.firebase.google.com](https://studio.firebase.google.com).
 2. Choose the **"Import Repo"** option.